-The District acquired a waiver for the 2021-2022 school year to provide FREE breakfast and lunch for all students.
-Staff and visitors will be charged \$2.75 for breakfast and \$3.75 for lunch.
+The District acquired a waiver for the 2022-2023 school year to provide FREE breakfast. and lunch for all students.
+Lunch is \$3 per student.

 Please refer to Policy 8200 for additional information regarding the District's wellness program and its meal charging policy.